Erythranthe naiandina: Description

 The flowers are trumpet-shaped and are usually white or pink with purple spots.
 Like most plants in and formerly in the genus Mimulus, the patterns on their flowers cause them to resemble a grinning monkey, hence the vernacular name 'monkey flower' for such plants.

 This species can grow 30 cm wide and up to 20 cm tall.
 It is deciduous.

 Cultivation

-The rock gardening enthusiasts Watson, who first described the species, and Martyn Cheese first collected it Chile and introduced this species into cultivation in Britain in the 1990s, where it was sold there under the name Mimulus cv.
+The rock gardening enthusiasts Watson, who first described the species, and Martyn Cheese first collected it in Chile and introduced this species into cultivation in Britain in the 1990s, where it was sold there under the name Mimulus cv.
 'Andean Nymph'.
 In the USA it was propagated and sold under the cultivar name 'Mega Spunky Monkey' or simply 'Mega'.

 It can be propagated with seeds between late winter and early spring, softwood cuttings or by division into multiple plants.
 It can be grown in water-retentive and/or well-drained soil, as long as the soil remains moist.